Duck pond

-A duck pond is a pond for ducks and other waterfowl.
-Duck ponds provide habitats for water fowl and other birds, who use the water to bathe in and drink.
+A duck pond or duckpond is a pond for ducks and other waterfowl.
+Duck ponds provide habitats for waterfowl and other birds, who use the water to bathe in and drink.

-Typically, such ponds are round, oval or kidney-shaped.
-An example is the lily pond in the University Parks at Oxford in England, constructed in 1925.
-Often, as in public parks, such ponds are artificial and ornamental in design.
-Sometimes they may be less ornamental, as for example in a farmyard or flooded quarry.
-A small domestic version of the duck pond is at Knowle Farm in Derbyshire.
+Often, as in public parks, such ponds are artificial and ornamental in design; an example is the lily pond in the University Parks at Oxford in England, constructed in 1925.
+Sometimes they may be less ornamental, as for example in a farmyard.

-Some duck ponds are purposely built for the sport of duck hunting.
+Some duck ponds are purposely built for duck hunting.
 These flight ponds are constructed by hunters and wildfowlers to attract ducks, such as mallard, teals, bufflehead and wigeon, at dawn and at dusk.
 The ponds have shallow edges to allow ducks to reach food on the bottom.
 Barley is often used to attract or hold the birds.

 Duck houses

-A duck house, duck canopy, or duck island, is an often floating structure that onto or into which ducks can climb, offering protection from predators such as foxes.
+A duck house, duck canopy, or duck island, is an often floating structure onto or into which ducks can climb, offering protection from predators such as foxes.
 Some are simple wooden shelters on land, while others are on islands in duck ponds or lakes; they can be quite ornate and/or large structures.
-A rather famous example can be found at Woodway House in Devon, England.
-A small domestic version of a duck house is at Knowle Farm in Derbyshire.
+A well-known example can be found at Woodway House in Devon, England.
+A small domestic version of a duck pond with duck house is at Knowle Farm in Derbyshire.
 Such houses are also used for the birds to nest in a safe and convenient area.
 Dummy eggs, originally ceramic and now plastic, are used to encourage birds to lay in the duck house.

 Installation and maintenance

-They must be cleaned out about every month to prevent an unwanted and rather smelly buildup of fecal matter (guano) that is gradually left behind by the birds using it.
-They may also be prone to flooding during a storm, if they are not raised adequately off the ground.
+Duck ponds should be cleaned out regularly to prevent an unwanted and smelly buildup of fecal matter that is gradually left behind by the birds using it.
+They may also be prone to flooding during a storm if they are not raised adequately off the ground.

 Media reference

 Duck islands came to public prominence in the United Kingdom in May 2009, when a Member of Parliament claimed expenses to have one installed on his property.
-Sir Peter Viggers chose to stand down as an MP after he was shown to have attempted to pay for his duck island at the UK Parliament's expense.
+Sir Peter Viggers chose to stand down as an MP after he was shown to have attempted to pay for his duck island at the UK Parliament's, and hence UK taxpayers', expense.